History of Le Havre: The foundation of Le Havre

-On 8 October 1517, François I signed the founding charter of the port the plans of which are first assigned to Vice Admiral Guyon le Roy.
+On 8 October 1517, King Francis I signed the founding charter of the port the plans of which are first assigned to Vice Admiral Guyon le Roy.
 The "big tower" defended the entrance.
 Despite difficulties associated with marshland and storms, the port of Le Havre welcomed its first ship in October 1518.
 The king himself travelled there in 1520 and granted in perpetuity the privileges of Le Havre and gave them his own arms consisting of a salamander.
 The military function was also encouraged: Le Havre was an assembly point for the French fleet during the wars.
 Ships also went fishing for cod in Newfoundland.

 In 1525, a storm caused the death a hundred people, destroyed 28 fishing boats and the Chapel of Notre Dame.
 In 1536 the chapel was rebuilt in wood with stone pillars under the direction of Guillaume de Marceilles.
 A gothic tower with a large octagonal spire was added in 1540.
 The same year Francis I entrusted the planning and fortification project with Italian architect Girolamo Bellarmato.
 He had full power and organized the neighbourhood of Saint-François according to specific standards (grid plan, limiting the height of the houses, etc.).
 The first school and the granary were erected.
 The 1550s saw the creation of several municipal institutions: the town hall, the Amirauté (court of Justice), the hospital, the seat of the Viscounty and of the bailiwick.

 The New World attracted adventurers and some left from Le Havre such as Villegagnon who founded a colony in Brazil (Fort Coligny) in 1555.
-At the end of the 16th century trade expanded quickly and Le Havre saw the arrival of American products like leather, sugar, and tobacco.
+At the end of the 16th century, trade expanded quickly and Le Havre saw the arrival of American products like leather, sugar, and tobacco.
 One of the main players in the traffic was an explorer and cartographer Guillaume Le Testu (1509–1573): a dock in Le Havre still bears his name.

 On 20 April 1564 Le Havre became the port of departure for the French expedition of René Goulaine de Laudonnière to the New World where he created the first French colony at Fort Caroline near present-day Jacksonville, Florida.
 Famed artist Jacques le Moyne de Morgues joined Laudonnière on this colonizing effort and created the first known artistic depictions by a European of Native Americans in the New World, specifically the Timucua tribes in the modern-day areas of northeast Florida and southeast Georgia.